How to Screen Portugal Golden Visa Funds for Lower Risk

 Document Freshness: Prospectus, KID, Subscription Terms, Reports and Conflicts Policy

-The safest-looking fund can become a poor shortlist candidate if the documents are stale, incomplete, inconsistent, or unavailable before subscription.
+A lower-risk-looking fund can become a poor shortlist candidate if the documents are stale, incomplete, inconsistent, or unavailable before subscription.

 Request the prospectus or management regulation, KID or KIID, subscription agreement, redemption terms, valuation policy, conflicts policy, latest reporting, audited accounts where available, depositary confirmation, and CMVM or public-registry evidence.